 If you need a second camera for the CP2-LTE, it can be easily added through the Channel 2 input.
 The device is designed for a straightforward plug-and-play setup.
 Just take the male connector from the secondary camera and plug it into the female input on the CP2-LTE.
 Then, position the camera wherever you need it in the vehicle, though it’s usually installed inside the cabin facing the driver.

-Before finishing the installation, do a thorough test to make sure the dash cam and GPS tracking are functioning correctly.
+Before finishing the basic installation, do a thorough test to make sure the dash cam and GPS tracking are functioning correctly.
 Verify the camera’s recording capabilities and check the live GPS tracking on the associated app or platform.
 Make any necessary adjustments to the positioning or settings.

 Calibrate the dash cam to your fleet management system, if applicable, to synchronize data.
 This step sees to it that your fleet’s activities are accurately recorded and monitored in real-time.